GravityPDF/gravity-pdf-documentation/docs/v6/templates/tritan.md

 ### Sidebar Image
 * This image is included in the first-page sidebar.
 The width of the image will be 15% of the overall document width (that's roughly 120px on A4 / Letter sized documents).
 * An image 500px wide will be a suitable resolution.
-To ensure your PDF generates quickly and the PDF file size stays small we recommend using an image under 1MB.
+To ensure your PDF generates quickly and the PDF file size stays small, we recommend using an image under 1MB.
 * The File Upload field merge tag can be used to display a user-uploaded image.
 It's recommended you limit the maximum upload size to under 1MB.

 ### Sidebar Content